codbex/codbex.github.io/_posts/blogs/2022-07-14-how-white-label-works.md

 #### How this applies to the technology platforms produced by codbex?

-The enterprise companies have an urgent need of an unified technology platform for their application park, which they ask the implementation partners to provide or to suggest one.
+The enterprise companies have urgent needs of an unified technology platform for their application park, which they ask the implementation partners to provide or to suggest one.
 Such an 'unified technology platform' can reduce the onboarding time of the new services, can ease the integration process between them, can improve the company's TCD and TCO of their applications drastically.